fenago/pytest-quick-start-guide/preface.md

 helpful definitions:

 - **Unit test:** A test that checks a small bit of code, like a function or a class, in isolation of the rest of the system.
-I consider the tests in Chapter 1, Getting Started with pytest, on page 1, to be unit tests run against the Tasks data structure.
+I consider the tests in Lab 1, Getting Started with pytest, on page 1, to be unit tests run against the Tasks data structure.
 - **Integration test:** A test that checks a larger bit of the code, maybe several